-During July 2009, we entered into a subscription agreement under which we committed to invest up to \$40 million in a venture capital fund over a six-year period.
-As of December 31, 2010, we had funded \$7.0 million of this commitment.
-In January 2011, we received a capital call of \$0.8 million.
+During 2009, we entered into a subscription agreement under which we committed to invest up to \$40 million in a venture capital fund over a six-year period.
+In December 2011, we sold 12.5% of our funded interest and commitment to an unaffiliated third party for \$2.0 million.
+As of December 31, 2011, we had funded \$14.0 million, net of the sales proceeds, of our revised commitment of \$35 million.

-Also during July 2009, we were selected by the U.S. Treasury Department as one of nine pre-qualified investment managers under the Public-Private Investment Program.
+Also during 2009, we were selected by the U.S. Treasury Department as one of nine pre-qualified investment managers under the Public-Private Investment Program.
 As part of the program, each investment manager is required to invest a minimum of \$20 million in the Public-Private Investment Fund they manage.
-As of December 31, 2010, we funded \$17.0 million of this commitment.
+As of December 31, 2011, we funded \$18.0 million of this commitment.